What is phishing?

 Below is a phishing mail mimicking PayPal.
 Most crooks can create bogus email addresses and even select a display name that does not relate to the email in any way.

 This is a nearly flawless scam email.
 It is professionally styled and believable.
-The email uses PayPal’s logo at the top of the message, which makes it undetectable to an ‘ignorant’ target.
+The email uses PayPal’s logo at the top of the message, making it undetectable to an ‘ignorant’ target.
 However, there’s a huge red flag; the sender’s address is noted as ‘[email protected]’ instead of having an organization name in the domain to indicate that it had come from an individual at PayPal, for instance, (@) PayPal.

 2. They are poorly written emails with an odd writing tone

-Poor spelling and grammar should always be the first red-flag for any email received, whether from a known or unknown source.
-Some people are convinced that such errors arise due to inefficient “filtering system”; however, hackers exploit this technique on the most gullible targets only.
+Poor spelling and grammar should always be the first red flag for any email received, whether from a known or unknown source.
+Some people are convinced that such errors arise due to an inefficient “filtering system”; however, hackers exploit this technique on the most gullible targets only.
 The catch here is that if an individual is unable to pick the minor hints at the first stages of the intrusion, then most likely, they won’t be able to pick clues during the scammer’s endgame.

 When executing a phishing attack, hackers do not have to monitor inboxes and send tailored responses.
 To reach a wider audience and lure more victims, they prefer randomly dumping thousands of crafted messages on unsuspecting persons.